 Charities may need to pay deregistration tax when they’re removed from the Charities Register.

-This only applies to deregistered charities, not to other sorts of not-for-profits that are only registered with the Companies Office.
+This applies to only deregistered charities, not to other sorts of not-for-profits that are registered with only the Companies Office.

 You have 1 year after deregistering